katiestar99/ansible/docs/docsite/rst/user_guide/playbook_pathing.rst

     play search path is playdir/{files|vars|templates}/, playdir/.

-By default, Ansible does not search the current working directory unless it happens to coincide with one of the paths above.
+By default, Assible does not search the current working directory unless it happens to coincide with one of the paths above.
 If you `include` a task file from a role, it  will NOT trigger role behavior, this only happens when running as a role, `include_role` will work.
-A new variable `ansible_search_path` var will have the search path used, in order (but without the appended subdirs).
+A new variable `assible_search_path` var will have the search path used, in order (but without the appended subdirs).
 Using 5 "v"s (`-vvvvv`) should show the detail of the search as it happens.

 As for includes, they try the path of the included file first and fall back to the play/role that includes them.

 .. note:  The current working directory might vary depending on the connection plugin and if the action is local or remote.
 For the remote it is normally the directory on which the login shell puts the user.
-For local it is either the directory you executed ansible from or in some cases the playbook directory.
+For local it is either the directory you executed assible from or in some cases the playbook directory.